Code-the-Dream-School/intro-to-programming-2025/assignments/06DeeperLookAtGit.md

 **REMINDER**

-If you are completing work on the Algorithms Stretch Goal this lesson, you should go to your "Lesson 4 - Array Methods and Algorithm Stretch Goal" repl from last week's coding assignment and work on the practice exercises below the "Stretch Goal on Algorithms Below" header in the code.
+If you are completing work on the Algorithms Stretch Goal this lesson, you should go to your "Lesson 5 - STRETCH GOAL (OPTIONAL): Intro to Algorithms" of your Lesson Materials and work on the Scrimba - JavaScript Interview Challenges linked in that section.